Protecting Your Civil Rights in South Carolina

 The Supreme Court has also recognized that the Constitution requires prison officials to provide adequate medical care and treatment for injuries to prisoners in their custody.
 Deliberate indifference to serious medical needs is an actionable constitutional violation.
 As our prisons and jails have become seriously overpopulated, prisoners are increasingly denied the medical and mental health treatment they need for their injury, disability, or medical condition.
 Moreover, many jails and prisons have outsourced their medical and mental health care responsibilities to private corporations.
 These businesses are motivated to provide as little care as possible under their contracts in order to make more profit, which can often result in malpractice, contamination, or defective treatment.

 At Strom Law Firm, we can bring cases alleging delay or denial of medical care under the Fourth, Eighth, and Fourteenth Amendments to the Constitution.
 We take on cases involving death and serious injury due to inadequate medical care.
-Our attorneys think that prison and jail staff, including the privatized health care staff to which they delegate that duty through contracts, should take their constitutional obligation to provide medical care seriously, and we work hard to ensure fair treatment and justice in situations where those obligations were ignored.
+Our attorneys believe that prison and jail staff, including the privatized healthcare staff to whom they delegate this duty through contracts, should take their constitutional obligation to provide medical care seriously.
+We work hard to ensure fair treatment and justice in situations where these obligations are ignored.
 Some of these contractors have had thousands of legal cases filed against them.
 Have you or a loved one been injured by deliberate indifference to serious medical needs by Correct Care Solutions (CCS), also known as Wellpath?
 Contact the team of experienced civil rights attorneys at Strom Law Firm today to discuss your legal case.

 Failure to Protect Legal Civil Rights